Gureev812/hello-world/README.md

 # Hello world!
+# Gureev812 is on touch!
-# I am Gureev812, interested in math, data analysis, data science and AI!
+# I'm interested in math, data analysis, data science and AI!